bayufedra/MBPTL/writeup/README.md

 We found some path directory exists in there, this information will useful later if we found some related data

 # Vulnerability Analysis
 After checking in two open port, we didn't find anything interesting in port 8080.
-But when we see web on port 80 having url `detail.php?id=1` when we click on `View Details` menu.
+But when we see web on port 80 there is some list and once we click any items the url will change like `detail.php?id=1` after we click on `View Details` menu.
 When we add single quote `'` in the url, so the url will be like `detail.php?id=1'` the web will giving response like:
 ```
 Error: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '' LIMIT 1' at line 1
 ```